Anglers Booking Team

 Difficulty: Moderate to challenging

 Catching this species requires excellent foresight and shrewdness, as it is known to be a formidable adversary.
 It is a moderately complicated species to catch, depending on its weight.
-The most common techniques for luring this species are sight fishing, trolling, and jigging.
+Most average between 20 and 40 pounds, but specimens over 60 pounds are possible near the inlets.
+The most common techniques for luring this species are sight fishing and jigging.

 Difficulty: Moderate to challenging